microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 ## Prerequisites

-* Visual Studio 2022 Preview 3 with managed languages workload.
+* Visual Studio 2022 Preview 3 or higher with managed languages workload.

-* Visual Studio Extensibility Project Extension: This extension will allow you to debug extension projects using F5.
+* Install [Out-of-Proc Extensions Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone): This extension will allow you to debug extension projects using F5.
 There is currently no other deployment mechanism supported.

 Extension can be downloaded from: TBD